 Discover how Google Drive powers real estate automation workflows

-Create template folder structures (Listing Folder: Photos, Marketing, Contracts, Showings, Offers, Closing) and automatically generate them for each new deal.
+Create template folder structures (Deal Room: OM, Financials, Leases, Third-Party Reports, Title & Survey, Closing) and automatically generate them for each new deal.
 Subfolders organize documents by type, eliminating manual filing.

-When a new listing enters your CRM, n8n creates a Drive folder named '[Address] - Listing' with subfolders for Photos, Disclosures, Contracts, Inspection, and Closing.
-Every document generated during the transaction flows into the correct subfolder automatically.
+When a new deal enters your CRM, n8n creates a Drive deal room named '[Address] - Deal Room' with subfolders for OM, Financials, Leases, Third-Party Reports, and Closing.
+Every document generated during diligence flows into the correct subfolder automatically.

 Get a personalized plan for your tech stack